 We finance our investing activities largely through investment-level secured debt along with capital from third party or affiliated co-investors.
 We also draw upon our corporate credit facility to finance our investing and operating activities, as well as have the ability to raise capital in the public markets through issuances of preferred stock, common stock and senior notes.
-Accordingly, we incur cash outlays for payments on our investment-level and corporate debt, dividends to our preferred stockholders and common stockholders (common dividends temporarily suspended), as well as distributions to noncontrolling interests in our investments.
+Accordingly, we incur cash outlays for payments on our investment-level and corporate debt, dividends to our preferred stockholders and common stockholders (common dividends temporarily suspended), as well as distributions to noncontrolling interests in our various investments.

-Financing activities generated net cash outflows of \$308.7 million in 2021 and \$329.5 million in 2020.
+Financing activities generated net cash inflows of \$198.2 million in 2021 and \$363.2 million in 2020.